petermattia/petermattia/_posts/2017-08-19-cyclic-voltammetry-app.markdown

 date: 2017-08-19
 ---

-Recently, my battery research has taken a dive into fundamental electrochemistry - charge-transfer vs mass-transfer, reversibility, asymmetry, etc. I found myself frequently confused by these terms and concepts, without a good resource to develop my understanding.
+Recently, I've been learning about fundamental electrochemistry through my battery research - charge-transfer vs mass-transfer, reversibility, asymmetry, etc. I found myself frequently confused by these terms and concepts, without a good resource to develop my understanding.
 Of course,